seph1709/AniPlay/README.md

-<p>If you like this app, you can show your appreciation by giving this repo a star. ⭐ It would be much appreciated.</p>
+<p>If you like this app you can show your appreciation by giving this repo a star. ⭐ It would be much appreciated.</p>